-AC No: 65-24A
+AC No: 65-24A Initiated by: AFS-300

 1. PURPOSE

 This advisory circular (AC) provides information to the aviation public on the procedures for certification of a repairman under 14 Code of Federal Regulations (CFR) part 65, subpart E. By following this AC a mobile and diverse workforce can be developed based upon a commonly recognized standard.